blefebvre/implementationdetails.dev/_posts/2018-12-05-sync-react-native-sqlite-db-with-dropbox.markdown

 }
 {% endhighlight %}

 The key bits to note are that we are making a standard `fetch` call in this function, and must include `Bearer <Dropbox access token>` as the `Authorization` header value.
-Including the token will be required for all further interactions with the Dropbox API.
+Including this token will be required for all future interactions with the Dropbox API.

 #### upload()